Reflections on One Year at Encolor

 It truly feels like I got here in the blink of an eye.
 When I started, I never could’ve imagined that in just a few months we’d be operating in a federal environment attempting to threaten and devalue the very values Encolor was built on, that words central to our mission would be banned, that our industry and nation would undergo dramatic shifts, and that our core work in clean energy would be undermined and attacked.

 I also could’ve never imagined meeting the brightest minds our industry has to offer.
 Each person that I’ve met has broadened my perspective, taught me something, or challenged my thinking.
-From our a clients, to people I’ve met at conferences, to friends of Encolor, I have met the most fascinating people.
+From our clients, to people I’ve met at conferences, to friends of Encolor, I have met the most fascinating people.

 As I reflect on my time here at Encolor, I want to share a peek behind the curtain as to what I’ve learned and what makes us special: